webpack-contrib/webpack-serve/README.md

   --open-path      The path with the app a browser should open to --port           The port the app should listen on.
-Default: 8080 --require, -r    Preload one or more modules before loading the webpack configuration --version        Display the webpack-command version
+Default: 8080 --require, -r    Preload one or more modules before loading the webpack configuration --version        Display the webpack-serve version

 Note: Any boolean flag can be prefixed with 'no-' instead of specifying a value. e.g. --no-reload rather than --reload=false